 *Community Events can be submitted by email.
 Every Community Event that is posted here must be Dedham specific and be approved by the web administrators before becoming publicly available and displayed on our Community Event Calendar.
 The webmaster and/or Town Administration has the right to refuse postings which are deemed to be inappropriate or irrelevant without explanation.

-Looking for Meeting Postings or other important Town dates?
+Looking for Town Board or Committee meetings?
 Visit the Town Calendar.

 - Location: Dedham Middle School

 Dedham , Massachusetts 02026